arkouda.series¶

 - Parameters:

-val (pdarray, Strings, list, supported_scalars) – The value or container of values that might be assigned into the Series.
+val (pdarray, Strings, supported_scalars, or List) – The value or container of values that might be assigned into the Series.

 - Return type: